mattvenn/hackspace-power-controller/project_log.md

 but no solution.
 It works well enough for a demo but I wouldn't recommend these units for home automation.

+Found this [list of codes](http://pastebin.com/RgQ4VCyw), which I've yet to compare against the 3 that I've decoded.

 ## LCD

 20x2 line standard LCD.
 Worked as expected.